Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Discussions and Conclusion

+In this paper, we considered energy-efficient scheduling for parallel jobs on multiprocessor systems.
+We have given state-of-the-art results for the objective of total flow time plus energy in both non-clairvoyant and IP-clairvoyant settings.
+Moreover, we have studied, for the first time in the literature, makespan plus energy as an objective function.
+Tight bounds have been proven in this case under the IP-clairvoyant setting.

+As mentioned previously, the \MULTI algorithm proposed by Chan, Edmonds and Pruhs \cite{ChanEdLa11} has the same upper and lower bounds as our \NEQUI algorithm with respect to total flow time plus energy.
+However, their results are based on a different execution model than ours.
+It would be interesting to further study the relationship between the two models, and to close the gap between the upper and lower bounds for arbitrarily released jobs under either model.

-For the objective of makespan plus energy, which is considered for the first time in the literature, we have only studied the performance of semi-clairvoyant algorithms on \PARSEQ jobs.
-How to deal with jobs with arbitrary parallelism profile and what is the performance in the non-clairvoyant setting remain interesting problems to consider.
-In particular, comparing the known performance ratios of semi-clairvoyant and non-clairvoyant algorithms with respect to both objective functions, we conjecture that minimizing makespan plus energy is inherently more difficult than minimizing total flow time plus energy, hence is likely to incur a much larger lower bound in the non-clairvoyant setting.
-The intuition is that a non-clairvoyant algorithm for makespan plus energy can potentially make mistakes not only in speed assignment, but also in processor allocation for the jobs.
-The former mistake leads to bad performance since jobs that complete early can in fact be slowed down to save energy, and this contributes to the lower bound of semi-clairvoyant algorithms shown in this paper.
-The situation may deteriorate further in the non-clairvoyant setting as more energy will be wasted or slower execution rate will result if a wrong number of processors is also allocated to a job.
+For the objective of makespan plus energy, we have studied the performance of IP-clairvoyant algorithms.
+The natural question is to consider non-clairvoyant scheduling.
+Previous studies have shown that, for minimizing makespan alone, a 2-competitive algorithm exists in the IP-clairvoyant setting \cite{BrechtDeGu95}, whereas any non-clairvoyant algorithm is at least $\Omega(\ln n/\ln\ln n)$-competitive \cite{RobertSc07}.
+Moreover, by comparing the known competitive ratios of IP-clairvoyant and non-clairvoyant algorithms with respect to both objective functions as shown in Table 2, we conjecture that minimizing makespan plus energy is more difficult than minimizing total flow time plus energy, and hence is likely to incur a larger lower bound than $\Omega(\ln^{1/\alpha}P)$ in the non-clairvoyant setting.